A223D/MaskUpAI/README.md

 This variable in the database keeps track of how many people were found to be maskless while visiting various businesses or schools in an area.
 The cloud computer also has a cron job that resets this variable each night to 0.

 Hence, we can get a daily report of how many people in an area are not wearing masks from our cloud computer.
+This is done by visiting the following link: http://172.105.110.164/show

 ## How we built it
 ### MaskUpAI Hardware
 MaskUpAI hardware consists of a raspberry pi with a camera and a speaker attached to it.
 This raspberry Pi is running a Tensorflow model which is trained to detect whether or not a person is wearing a mask.

 ![MaskNoMask](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/511/435/datas/original.png)

-If the person is not wearing a mask, the raspberry pi plays a pre recorded message which asks the person to come back after wearing a mask.
+If the person is not wearing a mask, the raspberry pi plays a pre-recorded message which asks the person to come back after wearing a mask.
 Additionally, the raspberry pi also sends a get request using CURL to the address http://172.105.110.164/update, which tells the Linode cloud computer to increment the firebase variable.

 ### MaskUpAI Cloud Software
 There is a Linode Nanode cloud machine that has been provisioned to act as the heart of all MaskUpAI devices created.
 This cloud computer is running Node.js and has 3 routes created with Express.js which are listed below: